ReVanced-Extended-Community/Community-Guides/news/playback-issues-announcement.md

 `TV Simply` is recommended because it allows the 'Audio track' and 'Stable volume' options to be shown in the player flyout menu.

 With the v5.11.1 patches, the 'Audio track' option does not appear in the player flyout menu when using the `Android Studio`, `Android VR (No Auth)`, `visionOS`, or `Mobile Web` clients.
 Nevertheless, with the exception of `Android Studio`, the 'Disable forced auto audio track' setting is functional, as well as the 'Show audio track button' (which is a dedicated overlay button in the video player).
 Regarding the 'Stable volume' option, it is only supported by the `TV Simply`, `TV`, `ipadOS`, and `visionOS` clients.
+In addition to the issues some clients have with the 'Audio track' and 'Stable volume' options, the `Android VR`, `visionOS`, `iPadOS`, and `Mobile Web` clients are not available in some regions, including India.